COOPERATION SCIENCE FROM A INTERDISCIPLINARY APPROACH

-Humans live in a reality that is observed by the physics discipline and subsequent complex system approach.
-Being humans life forms, they are observed by genetic and natural selection dynamics.
-After being part of the physical world and the evolutionary biological realm human awareness allow self-observation as animal group and individuals with their specific behavioral science, psychology, sociology, anthropology and etology.
-Human cooperation may show similarities with that of other animals, even if some eusocial behaviors may show interesting differences, due to the high level of awareness and sociality of humans, like those found by the primatology field.
-As part of current society, they interact at a social level with economic and governance aspect that are also part of scientific investigations and simplified models like those of the game theory.
-Human languages semantics may contain hints of their brain circuitry as well as their philosophy and neuroscientific processes may determine their identification of rewards, that allow us to go back to biological behaviors of survival and to physics- and statistical mechanics-related elimination of local entropy.
-Thus when observing the human interaction called cooperation we enter in a complex system that is investigated by all the previous cited disciplines.
+Humans live in a reality that is observed by the physics perspective and subsequent complex system approach.
+Being humans life forms, they are observed also by biology through genetic and natural selection dynamics.
+Furthermore, human consciousness allow self-observation with specific behavioral sciences, psychology, sociology, anthropology and etology.
+Human cooperation may show similarities with that of other animals, even if some eusocial behaviors may show important differences, like those found in the primatology field.
+As part of current society, they interact at a social level with economic and governance aspects that are also part of scientific investigations and simplified models like those of the game theory and agent-based modeling.
+Human languages semantics may contain hints of their communication processes, and be a prelude to the findings about cooperation at a philosophical level.
+Neuroscience may explain cooperation as an emergent complex phenomenon coming out from the interaction of basic rewards seeking.
+From the neuroscience of rewards, necessary to human survival, we can go back to evolutionary biological behaviors and to physics- and statistical mechanics-related elimination of local entropy.

-AN INTERDISCIPLINARY APPROACHThe Cooperation Science model proposed compares the results of these different disciplines.
-We are about to release the first edition of this investigation, that specifically combines a general framework with the cited semantic approach, the evolutionary biological one, the game theoretical one, the neuroscientific one, the possible scientific verification of the model and a subsequent economic model for a social system based on cooperation science.
+The Cooperation Science model proposed compares the results of these different disciplines.
+We are about to release the first edition of this investigation, that specifically combines a general framework with the mentioned semantic, evolutionary biology, game theory, and neuroscience based approaches.
+We would also like to provide a subsequent economic model for a social system based on cooperation science.